: What they did to me was monstrous. Evey

 , will run a series of classified experiments to create something — often without regard to the well-being

-of the often-living subject, and the words "moral", "ethical", or "safe" will not be in the head scientist's vocabulary
+, and the words "moral", "ethical", or "safe" will not be in the head scientist's vocabulary

 .
 These experiments are often done to Disposable Vagrants